Louise McKinney: Involvement in the Woman's Christian Temperance Union

 While teaching in North Dakota, McKinney became interested in the Woman's Christian Temperance Union.
 In 1894 she became one of the union's local organizers, travelling around the state to preach about the dangers of alcohol.
 While working in this capacity, she met James McKinney, whom she married in March 1896.
 They had one son, Williard, named after Frances Williard, the founder of the WCTU.
 She was elected as the North Dakota WCTU's District President in 1898 and represented her area at the National Convention the following year.
 The McKinneys continued to farm in North Dakota until 1903, when they moved to the Northwest Territories (present-day Alberta) and settled near Claresholm.

-Within a few weeks of arriving in Alberta, McKinney had already set out to establish a local branch of the WCTU.
-The following year, she met with women from across the Northwest Territories to discuss forming a larger union.
-The Northwest Territories' WCTU was established, which was later renamed the Alberta and Saskatchewan WCTU when they became provinces in 1905.
-By 1912, the organization had so many members that it split into separate groups for each province.
+Within a few weeks of arriving in Alberta, McKinney set out to establish a local branch of the WCTU.
+The following year, she met with women from across the North-West Territories to discuss forming a larger union.
+The North-West Territories' WCTU was established.
+It was later renamed the Alberta and Saskatchewan WCTU when those provinces were formed in 1905.
+By 1912, the organization had so many members that it split into a separate group for each province.
 McKinney served as president of the Alberta WCTU for 22 years, from 1908 to 1930.
 For the same period, she served as vice-president of the Dominion WCTU.
 In 1930, she was voted president of the Dominion WCTU and organized the 1931 World Convention in Toronto, where she was elected vice-president of the World WCTU.